Mary Ann Duval Bright

 Mary Ann always had a deep love and concern for family, through thick and thin, whether in touch or out-of-touch.
 She is survived by her sister Kathy and her husband, Jimmy, of Suffolk, Virginia, and nephews Jesse & Jay and niece, Anna; daughter Elysa and grandchildren Harrison, Taylor and Tanner; son, Ted, and grandsons Cade and Dane; nieces Jennie and Katie and Chrissy and Cortney; the newest additions, great grandson Michael and great nephew Tanner.
 Mary Ann was very close to and is survived by her very good friends the Asif Family: Talat, Asif, Adeel, Iqra and Tehmeena.
 Their extended family shared many good times in mutual company with Mary Ann, something that she enjoyed very much.

 All of these times and traits, people and places, helped make her who she was.
 Not long before she passed, she had really nice talks with her son, Teddy, and with one of her closest friends, Tehmeena.
 Just a few days before her passing, Elysa and Tanner got to see her smile and say ‘I love you’.
 She left us unexpectedly but with many memories and great stories, these last moments among them.
 It’s nice to have a love like that in life, isn’t it?

-To send flowers to Mary Ann D. Bright's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Mary Ann D. Bright, please visit our floral store.